Alignak-monitoring/alignak/doc/source/07_advanced/multi-layer-discovery.rst

 -------------

 It is the easiest mode.
 It will add a line into host definition with host macro '_fs' with comma-separated list of filesystems.
-Then it is only needed to write a service definition using that macro with shinken directive "duplicate_foreach".
+Then it is only needed to write a service definition using that macro with alignak directive "duplicate_foreach".
 Here is an example :

 ::